jackyzha0/jackyzha0.github.io/content/posts/relational-identity.md

 *Fig 1: Different models of digital identity.*

 What are ways we can lean towards self-sovereign models of identity?
 How do we give users freedom to choose how legible they are online?

-To do so, let us explore what managed identity even is first.

 ## Identity as Attributes